by Caitlyn Johnstone

 The beauty of CSAs is they’re not just for those in close proximity to a farm.
 Even if you live in the heart of the city, there’s a CSA for you.
 In that spirit of forming relationships, farmers are connecting with each other as well.
 Rainbow Hill, which has the benefit of space to grow plants like tomatoes and peppers, partners at a farmers’ market with an urban farm in Washington, D.C. that grows greens, as well as another smaller farm.
 This three-part harmony allows smaller farms to be connected in their local community and still offer a variety of items, creating a web of community relationships that cross geographical boundaries.

 There is great interest across the country in sourcing locally-grown produce and supporting local farmers.
 Among the younger generations, there is an increasing desire to personally grow food, but most don’t know where to start.
 Many people cannot afford the high cost of constantly keeping fresh vegetables on the table, but know the value of healthy eating.
 CSAs, and workshare options within them, offer those interested the opportunity to get acquainted with new vegetables and learn to work a farm.
 For farmers, markets and the burgeoning CSA communities offer the chance for urban farmers with vertical greenhouses or rural farmers with sprawling acres to get connected.
-Today is CSA Day, and there’s no better time this year to find your farmer.

 Interested in joining a CSA?
 Chat with your favorite farmer at the market or hit the web and find your perfect CSA match: